 So you’re thinking of starting a YouTube channel.
 That’s great news!
-YouTube is well worth incorporating into your marketing strategy given that it is the 2nd most visited website after Google and video is such a popular and engaging content format.
+YouTube is well worth incorporating into your social media management strategy given that it is the 2nd most visited website after Google and video is such a popular and engaging content format.

 If you’re already all set up on YouTube and are looking for some more strategy-based ideas, check out our Ultimate Guide to YouTube Marketing.
 But if you’re just getting started, stick around and by the end of this blog, you’ll have all the tools and steps you need to create and manage a YouTube channel, including video ideas, how to shoot and upload videos, and engagement tips.